MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-validate-templates.md

 ---

 # Use the template validation tool in Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 Use the template validation tool to check whether your Azure Resource Manager [templates](azure-stack-arm-templates.md) are ready to deploy to Azure Stack.
-The template validation tool is available as a part of Azure Stack tools.
+The template validation tool is available as a part of the Azure Stack tools GitHub repo.
 Download the Azure Stack tools by using the steps described in [Download tools from GitHub](../operator/azure-stack-powershell-download.md).

 ## Overview

 To validate a template, you must first build a cloud capabilities file, and then run the validation tool.
 Use the following PowerShell modules from Azure Stack tools:

-- In the **CloudCapabilities** folder: `AzureRM.CloudCapabilities.psm1` creates a cloud capabilities JSON file representing the services and versions in an Azure Stack cloud.
+- In the **CloudCapabilities** folder: **AzureRM.CloudCapabilities.psm1** creates a cloud capabilities JSON file representing the services and versions in an Azure Stack cloud.
-- In the **TemplateValidator** folder: `AzureRM.TemplateValidator.psm1` uses a cloud capabilities JSON file to test templates for deployment in Azure Stack.
+- In the **TemplateValidator** folder: **AzureRM.TemplateValidator.psm1** uses a cloud capabilities JSON file to test templates for deployment in Azure Stack.

 ## Build the cloud capabilities file